Automorphisms of profinite mapping class groups: The -condition and the -condition on automorphisms

 Let $\g'\in\hL(S_{1,n})$ be a lift of $\bar\g'$.
 Then, $\g'$ is also of separating type and there is an identity $f(\tau_\g)=\tau_{\g'}^h\tau_\alpha^k$, for some $h\in\ZZ^\ast$ and $k\in\ZZ$.
 The kernel of the natural epimorphism $\hG_{1,n}\to\hG_{1,1}$ is topologically generated by elements of the form $\tau_{\beta_1}^{h}\tau_{\beta_2}^{-h}$, with $\beta_1,\beta_2\in\hL^\mathrm{ns}(S)$ and $h\in\ZZ^\ast$, and is therefore preserved by $f$.
 In particular, $f(\tau_\g)$ belongs to this kernel.
 By projecting the identity $f(\tau_\g)=\tau_{\g'}^h\tau_\alpha^k$ to $\hG_{1,1}$, we then see that $k=0$, which concludes the proof of the lemma. \end{proof}

-We now proceed in the proof of Theorem~\ref{IvsIns} by induction on the genus.
+We now proceed to the proof of Theorem~\ref{IvsIns} by induction on the genus.
 The base for the induction is provided by Lemma~\ref{decpreservation1}.
 So let us assume that the statement of Theorem~\ref{IvsIns} holds in genus $g-1\geq 1$ and let us prove it for genus $g=g(S)$.
-The proof follows the pattern of the proof of Lemma~\ref{decpreservation}.
-For simplicity, let us denote by $\{\hI_\s\}_{\s\in\hC(S)}$ the set of inertia groups of $\kPG(S)$.
-The key point is the observation that the induction hypothesis implies that $\Aut^{\I_0}(\kPG(S))$ preserves the subsets of inertia groups $\{\hI_\s\}_{\s\in\hC(S)_k}$, for $k=d(S)-1$ and $d(S)-2$.
-As in the proof of Lemma~\ref{decpreservation}, this follows from the fact that, from the hypothesis $g(S)\geq 2$, it follows that a $k$-simplex $\s\in C(S)$, for $k=d(S)-1$ and $d(S)-2$, contains at least a nonseparating curve.
-The rest of the proof is then identical to that of Lemma~\ref{decpreservation} and shows that the action of $\Aut^{\I_0}(\kPG(S))$ preserves the set of all inertia groups of $\kPG(S)$. \end{proof}
+For simplicity, let us denote by $\{\hI_\s\}_{\s\in\kC(S)}$ the set of inertia groups of $\kPG(S)$.
+The key observation is that the hypothesis $g(S)\geq 2$ implies that a $k$-simplex $\s\in C(S)$, for $k=d(S)-1,d(S)-2$, contains at least a nonseparating curve.